 - Open-source firmware such as DD-WRT, OpenWRT and Tomato are not supported by Nest.
 While some versions may work well with Nest products, compatibility may vary from release to release.

 - All Wi-Fi routers have a limit on the total number of devices that can be connected to Wi-Fi at the same time.
 Refer to your router’s manual for its limit.
-If you have a lot of devices on your network, you can try disconnecting a few to see if your Nest product is able to connect to your network.
+If you have a lot of devices on your network, you can try disconnecting a few to check if your Nest product is able to connect to your network.

-Range extender settings
+Range extenders settings

 Occasionally, you may need to add a Wi-Fi access point to extend the range of your Wi-Fi network so your Nest products can connect to the internet.